qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 ESRI Shapefile
 --------------

-The ESRI Shapefile is still one of the most used vector file format in QGIS.
+ESRI Shapefile is still one of the most used vector file format in QGIS.
 However, this file format has some limitation that some other file format have not (like GeoPackage, SpatiaLite).
 Support is provided by the `OGR Simple Feature Library <http://www.gdal.org/ogr/>`_.